byAbaddon/GDevelop_Games/README.md

 + Four levels in an endless loop.
 ```
 ## Playing the game
 You are the pilot of a spaceship traveling through interstellar space.
-On your way, you encounter enemy UFOs - fleets with which you enter into battle and finally face the final battle with the mother ship.
+On your way, you encounter enemy UFO fleets, with which you enter into battle and finally face the final battle with the mother ship.
-If you defeat him, the game starts over, with the level of speed and shooting at enemy objects increasing with each subsequent level.
+If you defeat him, the game starts over, continuing to score points as long as you can.
 Captivating music and effects.
 Enjoy

 ##### How to play? </br>
-Arrow controls: left, right, up and spicebar shooting.
+Arrow controls: left, right, up and shoot with spacebar.
 ## Short video intro:
 soon